Home/Reviews/Full Review/Parktown Residence

 • Poi Ching School

-When Parktown Residence hits the resale market around 2034-2038 (after the 4-year SSD period), what does the competitive landscape look like?
+When Parktown Residence hits the resale market around 2034-2038 (after the 4-year SSD period), what does the competition look like?

 Direct competitors: